 The next day, everything started as planned, our guide picked us up at the hotel and took us to the docks.
 The boat was clean, ready to go, equipped with water, a captain and one crew (our guide, who spoke English).
-We sailed off and traveled at a pretty fast speed for about one hour and then, the boat engine suddenly stopped.
-After about 20 minutes (but seemed like hours) of back and forth bantering between captain and guide, and after many attempts, the boat engine finally re-started and we were able to proceed.
-The engine did not fail again during the trip, we made it to Rinca Island.
+We traveled at a pretty fast speed for about 30 minutes and then the boat engine suddenly stopped.
+After about 20 minutes (but seemed like hours) of teeth gnashing and terse discussion between the helmsman and our guide, and after many attempts, the boat engine finally re-started.
+The motor stopped another couple of times like this, but eventually we continued underway without problems to Rinca Island.

 Komodo Island National Park – The Komodo dragon